PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac climbed up on a bar stool, and said, "No, no. I mean it this time.
 I have come to sweep you away from all this pointless drudgery.
 We shall journey to a far kingdom where I am Lord and Master and you will be my Queen."

-Asarah threw her thick, black mane of hair back from her face with one free hand.
-She walked behind the bar, set her hands on the well-worn wooden top and asked, "Whattya want Boltac?"
+Asarah threw her thick, black mane of hair back from her face with her free hand.
+She walked behind the bar and, setting her hands on the well-worn wooden top, asked, "Whattya want Boltac?"

 "Only you my love."